evktalo/overgod/readme.txt

 - The GIMP (for graphics)
 - Psycle (for sound) and various VSTs, including a set by Erik Wollo
 - Audacity (for sample editing)
+- UPX (used to pack the executable - from http://upx.sourceforge.net)

 Many thanks to anyone who worked on any of these excellent free programs!